This post may contain affiliate links. Please read our privacy policy.

 Make Ahead and Storage

-You can make these ahead of time and keep them at room temperature in a tightly sealed container for a day or refrigerate for up to 5 days.
+You can make bacon lardons ahead of time and keep them at room temperature in a tightly sealed container for a day or refrigerate for up to 5 days.
 Bring to room temperature before using, or warm in a low oven or over low heat in a pan.

 FAQs

-It depends on the thickness of your bacon, the heat of the burner, and how much you put into the pan in one batch, but usually somewhere between 4 and 7 minutes.
+The time it takes to cook lardons depends on the thickness of your bacon, the heat of the burner, and how much you put into the pan in one batch.
+However, it’s usually somewhere between 4 and 7 minutes.
 Keep the heat in the medium range so they cook nicely and evenly.

 Use thick-cut bacon if possible.
 Thinly sliced bacon will not have enough thickness to give you the textural contrast between the crisp exterior and the meaty interior of the lardons.
 If you can get extra thick-cut bacon, go for it!